MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/FreeRTOS/MT3620_RTApp_FreeRTOS_I2S/README.md

 ### Description
 This sample demonstrates how to use I2S on an MT3620 real-time core.
 - ISU0 UART interface is used to print the output log.
-- This sample demostrates the I2S function with "I2S loopback test mode".
+- This sample demonstrates the I2S function with the "I2S loopback test mode".
-- The I2S looback test mode is an special HW mode which I2S_Tx signal is routed to I2S_Rx directly by HW.
-Users does not need to connet the I2S pins.
+- The I2S loopback test mode is a special HW mode in which the I2S_Tx signal is routed to I2S_Rx directly by HW.
+Users do not need to connect the I2S pins.
 - The I2S API invocation sequence for "loopback mode" and "external mode" is the same.
 Users could modify the main.c to change the I2S mode from **MHAL_I2S_TYPE_INTERNAL_LOOPBACK_MODE** to **MHAL_I2S_TYPE_EXTERNAL_MODE** or **MHAL_I2S_TYPE_EXTERNAL_TDM_MODE** to switch to "external mode".
 (Note, UART port number in main.c could be changed from **OS_HAL_UART_ISU0** to **OS_HAL_UART_PORT0** to use M4 dedicate UART port.)
-Please refer to the [MT3620 M4 API Rerference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.
+Please refer to the [MT3620 M4 API Reference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.

 ### Prerequisites
 * **Hardware**